 The following are some considerations to keep in mind as you decide which app template to use:

 - Purpose—The most important consideration is the purpose of your app.
 Embedded in this goal is your intended audience: Who is going to use your app and what are the key points that you want them to take away from the experience?

 - Functionality—What is the critical functionality needed to support that goal?

 - Aesthetic—How does the app’s layout and color scheme support your brand or message?

-The following sections organize the configurable app templates available in the ArcGIS Enterprise portal into categories based on their purpose.
-Some configurable app templates appear in more than one category, as they meet multiple purposes.
+The following sections organize the ArcGIS Configurable Apps templates available in ArcGIS Enterprise into categories based on their purpose.
+Some templates appear in more than one category, as they meet multiple purposes.

-The final section in this topic discusses downloading and customizing these templates.
+The final section discusses downloading and customizing these templates.

 Build a story

 The following apps help you to tell a story by combining authoritative maps with narrative text, images, and multimedia content.